 - Where we need to comply with a legal or regulatory obligation.

-Generally we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
+We may also rely on your specific consent as a legal basis for processing your personal data for example in relation to sending third party direct marketing communications to you via email or text message.

 Our legitimate interests